Symbolk/CopilotTests/README.md

 1. Clone repo
 2. Create dirs named like 'self_contained', for each level
-3. In each dir, create file named '1.py', then we get 'self_contained/1.py'
+3. In each dir, create file named like '1.py', then we get 'self_contained/1.py'
 4. Use Copilot to generate tests by prompting it with:

 ```python